 Not all company perks are created equal.

-We want to help move the conversation further, and into more sophistication.
-That’s why we talked to many HR professionals about their perks programs.
-From these conversations, we noticed four distinct methods for thinking about perks and how to select the best ones for an organization.
+Our goal is to help companies everywhere find balance and inclusion with their perks.
+We talked with many HR professionals about their perks programs, and from these conversations, we noticed four distinct methods for thinking about perks and how to select the best ones for an organization.

-Perks like in-office dry cleaning, car washing, and manicures are brought into the office as to save the employee time traveling or organizing, but they’re still often paid for by the employee.
+Perks like in-office dry cleaning, car washing, and manicures are brought into the office to save the employee's travel-time or organizing, but they’re still often paid for by the employee.

 The goal with continuing education perks is to assist employees in developing further mastery with their craft.
 When employees learn more, they’re more intrinsically motivated, more productive, happier, and that positivity flows throughout all of their work.
 If they’re a leader or a person who leads without the title, this positivity can be contagious and permeate other employees and their work as well.

-Perks like conferences, books programs, paid online training or seminars, and professional organizations all educate employees can all meet this perk need.
+Perks like conferences, books programs, paid online training or seminars, and professional organizations all educate employees and can all meet this perk need.

 Organizational Behavior expert, Adam Grant, recently released new research on what employees care about, and it’s these three things: career, community, and contribution.
 While most people don’t realize it, the perks offered at a company can increase the community element tremendously.

-Other perks like in-office yoga or meditation sessions, company-sponsored Toastmasters memberships, extracurricular sporting teams, or happy hour lead to increased community and personal growth.
+Perks like in-office yoga or meditation sessions, company-sponsored Toastmasters memberships, extracurricular sporting teams, or happy hour lead to increased community and personal growth.

-Contribution-categorized perks are creating a policy around volunteer-days, running a company-wide charity like bringing in canned foods for the hungry or school supplies for needy children, and even offering matching programs for charitable giving.
+Contribution-categorized perks are creating a policy around volunteer days, running a company-wide charity like bringing in canned foods for the hungry or school supplies for needy children, and even offering matching programs for charitable giving.

-While we believe company culture shouldn’t be about the size of your wallet, but the size of your heart - it’s true that companies with bigger pockets can offer more expensive and specialized perks.
+While we believe company culture shouldn’t be about the size of your wallet but the size of your heart, it’s true that companies with bigger pockets can offer more expensive and specialized perks.

-Instead of offering gym passes or installing an on-site gym, develop a free 100 Push Up club, create a company-wide 30-day challenge where everyone participates in a 30-day challenge (of their choosing) for 30-days, or develop a fitness contest where a winner receive a prize like a Fitbit, pass for a free massage, or whatever else might be related to the contest.
+Instead of offering gym passes or installing an on-site gym, develop a free "100 Push Up Club," create a company-wide 30-day challenge where everyone picks their own goal or develop a fitness contest where the winner receives a prize like a Fitbit, a pass for a free massage, or whatever else might be related to the contest.

 When perks were brand new and everyone was happy to have something extra in their office, people were appreciative of everything and anything.
-However, nowadays as more companies offer more perks and the employee experience is becoming increasingly personalized - employees want perks which are customized to them and their needs.
+Nowadays as more companies offer more perks and the employee experience is becoming increasingly personalized - employees want perks that are customized to them and their needs.

-Apply this line of thinking to all of the perks you offer, and you can quickly see how lopsided your perks offering can become.
+Apply this line of thinking to all of the perks you offer and you can quickly see how lopsided your perks offering can become.

 Perks have different types of impact, as well as varying levels of impact.